mahin567/personal-database-person-detection-using-yolo-yoloV5-/README.md

 Analysis:

-Your model performs slightly lower than the published benchmark results.
+my model performs slightly lower than the published benchmark results.

 This difference may be due to: